Skip to Content

 2. Safety

 Traveling in Central and South America requires a bit more caution than traveling in other parts of the world.
 Crime rates are relatively high in many parts of Latin America.
-Both Central and South America have areas that require extra vigilance.
 There are some regions that should be avoided.
-Visitors must be aware of the dangers of theft, scams, and violent crimes, particularly in large cities.
+Crimes like theft, pickpocketing, scams, and violent crimes like robbery can be a problem.
+Particularly in larger cities.

-Not every country poses safety concerns.
 Some of the safest countries in Latin America include Costa Rica, Uruguay, Argentina, and Chile.
 These countries have low rates of crime.
-Generally speaking, they are safe for tourists.
+Generally, they are safe for tourists.
+There are still be some dangerous neighborhoods to avoid.

-Before traveling, it is always a good idea to research your destination thoroughly to determine the risks.
-Read travel advisories from the US State Department.
-When you arrive, ask locals about which areas are safe and which areas to avoid.
+Before traveling, it is always a good idea to research the security situation in your destination so you know what types of crimes exist.
+A good place to start is to read travel advisories from the US State Department.
 Before going out, ask your hotel receptionist if your destination is safe.
-Stay away from places that are known for crime or violence.
-When you’re out and about, err on the side of caution.
+Ask locals if you’re unsure.
+Stay away from areas that are known for crime or violence.

-Violent crime in these regions is high.
+Violent crime rates in Latin America are high.
 If you look at the murder rates, you might start rethinking your trip.
-The truth is that most violent crime occurring in these regions is related to the drug trade.
-Most crime is gang-related.
-Tourists generally aren’t targeted because they aren’t involved in organized crime.
-That said, sometimes tourists find themselves in the wrong place at the wrong time.
+The truth is that most violent crime is related to the drug trade.
+Generally, tourists aren’t targeted.

-Pickpocketing is also common in large cities, public transport, and touristy areas.
-Make sure your phone and wallet are securely stored in pockets that zip or button closed.
+Petty theft is also common problem in Latin America.
+Pickpocketing can be a problem in large cities, public transport, and touristy areas.
 For more info, check out my guide: How to Avoid Getting Pickpocketed While Traveling.
-My phone was pickpocketed in Mexico but luckily I was able to get it back.

 Most countries in these regions are politically stable.
 Civil unrest isn’t common but it can occur.
 It may be best to avoid traveling during elections.